 - Being highly talkative or speaking rapidly and loudly

 - Engaging more activities or events at once than can be completed

-Mania or hypomania can also involve these additional symptoms as well:
+Mania or hypomania also involves these additional symptoms, including:

 - Extremely high levels of energy